Fevek05/Fevek05/README.md

-- 👋 Hi, I’m @Fevek05
+- 👋 Hi, I’m Frederik
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Python and many more
 - 💞️ I’m looking to collaborate on nothing much really, I'm just co-existing
-- 📫 How to reach me easily is on discord - Frederik#0605
+- 📫 How to reach me easily is on discord - fevek05

 <!---
 Fevek05/Fevek05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.